Two Expats Film 10 Documentaries Revealing the Other Side of Japan | Tokyo Weekender

 You’ve planned to produce ten documentaries on ten different subjects.
 How did you pick them and why?

 Amandine: We gave ourselves guidelines: the documentaries shouldn’t be set in Tokyo or Osaka, they must introduce traditional Japanese culture and must be about something not well-known in France.
-I explained our projects to many people, mostly women I met at FEW and GGI events.
+I explained our projects to many people, mostly women I met at FEW, GGI events and through the Instamingle Facebook group.
 I also used social media to ask if anyone knew someone fitting and willing to be filmed.
 We received the support of many people we didn’t know.
 They loved our project and wanted to help us.

 Rodolphe: Amandine did most of the work when it came to contacting the people to work with.
 I was still working full-time when we were planning the road trip, so I didn’t have much time to dedicate to it.
 We discussed what kind of documentaries we wanted to make when I came back home, she asked me if I was interested in making a video about someone or something, and we would decide together if we were going to make it happen or not.
 Preparing the project was a lot of work.